 Our sustainability guidelines and related standards guide materials selection in our development projects.
-We also use the Green Star Design & As Built rating tool, which covers materials selection such as timber, steel, concrete and PVC.
+We also use the Green Star rating tool, which helps us assess the sustainability credentials of materials such as timber, steel, concrete and PVC.

-Materials-related credits within Green Star aim to improve the environmental impacts of building products and materials by taking into consideration issues pertaining to the lifespan, life cycle and end-use of these resources.
-The Green Star Materials category consists of credits that facilitate and recognise the efficient use and management of building and fitout materials.
-Materials credits reward overall reductions to the amount of materials used, the reuse of building materials, the amount of waste materials sent to landfill and the specification of healthier materials, as well as those that contain recycled content and those that can be recycled wherever possible.
+Materials-related credits within Green Star aim to improve the environmental impacts of building products and materials by taking into consideration issues pertaining to the lifespan, life cycle, procurement and end-use of these resources.1 These credits reward points based on numerous factors including chain of custody, embodied carbon savings, the recycling and reuse of building materials, the quantity of waste sent to landfill, the specification of healthier materials, and the use of recycled content materials in development.

-All new Retail Town Centre, Workplace and Business Parks developments, as well as redevelopments exceeding 8,000 square metres, are required to achieve a minimum 4 Star Green Star Design & As Built rating with a review of opportunities to stretch to 5 Star.
-As part of our commitment to deliver projects with sustainable materials practices, our development contracts incorporate our Green Star materials selection requirements.
-We produce sustainability plans for development projects across all our business units to set the design parameters for our engaged contractors.
+All new Town Centre and Workplace developments and redevelopments (excluding small refurbishments and extensions) are required to achieve a minimum 5 Star Green Star Buildings rating with a review of opportunities to stretch to 6 Star.
+We produce sustainability plans for development projects across all our business units to set the minimum design standards for our projects that our contractors must comply with.
 The sustainability plans form part of the tender documents and specify minimum material requirements to achieve the minimum Green Star rating.
-Contractors are required to submit their design to Green Building Council of Australia (GBCA) for a design rating assessment.
+Contractors are required to submit their design to Green Building Council of Australia (GBCA) for assessment and certification.
 We also engage directly with contractors regarding their adherence to sustainability plans throughout development.
-The contract specifications also include the sustainability plans and standards set in the business-specific sustainability guidelines.
-Upon project completion, the contractor is required to submit the project for a Green Star Design & As Built rating.
+Upon project completion, the contractor is required to submit the project for a Green Star rating.